 Graduate piano primary students majoring in Sacred Music or Music Education receive private lessons and are required to present a half recital.
 Students are expected to play at least twice in performance class each semester.
 Annual juries are required.

 All undergraduate voice primary students must enroll for piano secondary study until the capstone course (PI 204, PI 205, PI 207, or PI 208) is passed.
 Instruction is in the form of piano classes.
-Incoming undergraduates take a placement test and may be required to take and pass PI 045 Introduction to Piano Secondary before beginning the sequence of Piano Secondary courses.
+Incoming undergraduates take a placement test and may be required to succesfully complete PI 045 before beginning the sequence of Piano Secondary courses.
 The sequence consists of four courses: PI 103, PI 104, PI 203 and the capstone course, each of which must be passed with a grade of B- or higher.

 Instruction entails study and performance of piano literature from the Baroque through the 21st Century as well as development of proficiency in areas of functional keyboard skills.
 If the capstone is passed in fewer than four semesters, further study is not required.